laminas/laminas-eventmanager/doc/book/tutorial.md

 ## Conclusion

 The `EventManager` is a powerful component.
-It drives the workflow of zend-mvc, and is used in countless components to provide hook points for developers to manipulate the workflow.
-It can be put to any number of uses inside your own code, and is an important part of your Zend Framework toolbox.
+It drives the workflow of laminas-mvc, and is used in countless components to provide hook points for developers to manipulate the workflow.
+It can be put to any number of uses inside your own code, and is an important part of your Laminas toolbox.